Basis of Presentation and Summary of Significant Accounting Policies

 Concentrations of Risk

-Financial instruments that potentially subject the Company to significant concentration of credit risk consist primarily of cash and cash equivalents.
+Financial instruments that potentially subject the Company to significant concentration of credit risk consist primarily of cash.
 The Company maintains deposits at federally insured financial institutions in excess of federally insured limits.
 The Company has not experienced any losses in such accounts, and management believes that the Company is not exposed to significant credit risk due to the financial position of the depository institutions in which those deposits are held.

 Trade and Other Receivables